algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 The catalog is used to display all the products available in the application.
 The user can filter the products by category (cheese, wine) and sub-categories (e.g., White Wine, Cow's Cheese, etc.) and then search for a specific product.
 Like in the Home Page, if the user clicks on a product, it will display the related pop-up.

-#### 8.1.5 The Localization Page

-The localization page is used to find a product in the supermarket, more specifically to find the aisle where the product is located.
-It will work like the catalog.
-The user can search for a product by entering its name in the search bar and then clicking on the product overlay related to what is entered.

 #### 8.1.6 The Product Pop-up

-On the product pop-up, the user will see the description of the product (wine or cheese) as well as the list of recipes that go well with it.
-The user can then click on one of the recipes to see its details.
+On the product pop-up, the user will see the description of the product (wine or cheese) as well as the list of recipes that go well with it and its localization.
+The localization is used to find a product in the supermarket, more specifically to find the aisle where the product is located.

 #### 8.1.7 The Recipe Pop-up